guyaevans/guyevans.github.io/content/posts/2023-12-10_onebag-for-travel-whats-in-my-2023-travel-bag/index.en.md

 {{< figure src="/img/going-to-need-more-coffee-bbt.gif">}}

-I started my research on reddit (as I usually do) and quicly stumbled on a goldmine; [r/onebag](https://www.reddit.com/r/onebag/), a reddit community dedicated to onebagging.
+I started my research on reddit (as I usually do) and quickly stumbled on a goldmine; [r/onebag](https://www.reddit.com/r/onebag/), a reddit community dedicated to onebagging.

-After hours of browsing a bag cought my eye - The Decathlon NH500 Escape Rolltop which checked most of my requirements:
+After hours of browsing a bag caught my eye - The Decathlon NH500 Escape 23L Rolltop which checked most of my requirements:

 * Cheap - 49 Euros in Store
 * fits plenty